vortura/crash.net.nz/content/blog/2013/10/gordon-walters-style-prints-in-processing.md

 The artworks take their name from the *koru*, a spiral pattern representing the tight curl of a new fern frond.
 It is one of the primary motifs of Māori art, particularly wood carving, and symbolises creation, life, and new growth.
-Walters' modern abstraction of this traditional pattern retains this symbolism, but also adds to it as well.
-The alternating black and white lines suggest to me a kind of Yin and Yang theme.
-Opposite forces, light and dark, in balance.
+I think Walters' modern abstraction of this traditional pattern retain the symbolism, but it seems that the artist didn't see it that way himself.
+In [this article](http://www.art-newzealand.com/Issues1to40/walters.htm) in *Art New Zealand*, Walters is quoted:

+> My work is an investigation of positive/negative relationships within
+> a deliberately limited range of forms; the forms I use have no descriptive
+> value in themselves and are used solely to demonstrate relations.
+I believe
+> that dynamic relations are most clearly expressed by the repetition of a few
+> simple elements.

-If I'm honest though, I like these prints not because of any implied meaning, but simply because they're such striking images, and because they're fun to look at.
+Ultimately though, I like these prints not because of any implied meaning, but simply because they're such striking images, and because they're fun to look at.
 I like the way the black background of each white koru becomes the foreground of a black koru as you scan across.
 It's obvious, but still seems to trick the eye, kind of like a [Blivet](https://en.wikipedia.org/wiki/Blivet).
 I am also reminded of M. C.  Escher's [*Sky and Water I*](https://en.wikipedia.org/wiki/Sky_and_Water_I), an interlocking grid of fish and flying birds, where the negative space around the birds forms the images of the fish, and vice versa.